Govt Taking Numerous Steps To Promote Religious Tourism: Spokesperson - UrduPoint

 He said that Pakistan is blessed with multiple religions such as islam, Sikhism, Buddhism and due to its magnificent blend of cultural, religious and natural tourism opportunities.

-Almost 0.9 million international tourists visit the recreational and historical sites across the country annually, he added.
+He added that almost 0.9 million international tourists visit the recreational and historical sites across the country annually.

 The government was improving the law and order situation to attract the immense number of tourists coming from various countries as religious-based tourism is flourishing and attracting different communities, he said.